Absecon commemorates 21st anniversary of 9/11

 The 9/11 terrorist attacks, perpetrated by 19 al-Qaeda hijackers, targeted the World Trade Center and the Pentagon, and also resulted in a plane crash at Shanksville, Pennsylvania.
 The attacks resulted in the deaths of the hijackers and killed another 2,977 people.

-Howell said she would drive to Ground Zero after the local ceremony, as she has does every years since the attack.
+Howell said she would drive to Ground Zero after the local ceremony, as she has done every years since the attack.

 PLEASE BE ADVISED: Soon we will no longer integrate with Facebook for story comments.
 The commenting option is not going away, however, readers will need to register for a FREE site account to continue sharing their thoughts and feedback on stories.
 If you already have an account (i.e. current subscribers, posting in obituary guestbooks, for submitting community events), you may use that login, otherwise, you will be prompted to create a new account.